tombaczynski/Hisense-A6L/guess_pass.md

 (You'll probably want to solve these riddles)

-What has roots as nobody see,
+*What has roots as nobody see,
 Is taller than trees,
 Up, up it goes,
-And yet never grows?
+And yet never grows?*

-Voiceless it cries,
+*Voiceless it cries,
 Wingless flutters,
 Toothless bites,
-Mouthless mutters.
+Mouthless mutters.*

-This thing all things devours:
+*This thing all things devours:
 Birds, beasts, trees, flowers;
 Gnaws iron, bites steel;
 Grinds hard stones to meal;
 Slays king, ruins town,
-And beats high mountain down.
+And beats high mountain down*.